-You might be wondering the difference between a Pescatarian vs Vegetarian diet.
+You might be wondering about the difference between a Pescatarian vs Vegetarian diet.
 This guide will answer your questions and help you decide if either of these diets will work for you!

 Pescatarian vs Vegetarian Diet

 There are a lot of popular alternative diets these days from vegan, plant-based to flexitarian there are a lot of different styles of eating to explore.
 I'm breaking down the differences in the two diets that I've successfully done for years to help you understand the difference between the pescatarian vs vegetarian diet.
 If you are curious about either of these healthy diets, this guide is for you.
 If you want to know more about my personal journey that led me to eat this way start with the beginning of my guide, Pescatarian Diet for Beginners.

 I've been either a vegetarian or pescatarian for nearly 30 years, which is before any of these diets were mainstream.
 I stopped eating most meat in middle school and went from being mostly vegetarian to pescatarian in college when I discovered that I enjoyed occasionally eating seafood, it made eating out easier (this was back when it was rare to find vegetarian food at restaurants) and I generally felt healthier when I incorporated it into my meals.
 Back then I'd never heard of the term Pescatarian so I'd simply say "I'm a vegetarian who eats seafood and fish."
 As you can imagine, I confused a lot of people over the years with this phase!

 Luckily now so many more alternative diets are mainstream and it's much more common to have a slightly different diet.
 In fact, it's so easy to enjoy this lifestyle that people can know me for years before they realize that I eat a little differently than most.
 I'm still amazed at the alternative food I can get in the regular grocery store these days because you used to not be able to find anything.